 I am being housed in a hotel in Elizabethtown and bussed back and forth from Fort Knox where we are receiving MOS training.
 “There were four of us,” Oregon tells me in the evening, on the bus ride toward Elizabethtown.
 “We could've just backed up and taken our injuries when the grenade exploded.
 We had room and time to survive it.”

 I hadn't realized his name was Oregon until he later clarified.
 I thought people had called him that because he was from Oregon.
-“Southern California, man,” he said with a sharp tilt of his head and a chuckle.
+“Southern California, man,” he said with a sharp tilt of his head.
 “Mexican names.
-Mexico's only the lower quarter of the U.S. You know many bilinguals experience a different sense of self depending on which language is used … He threw himself onto it.
+Mexico's only the lower quarter of the U.S. He threw himself onto it.
 It made me distrust what being a Marine had done to him and the other younger soldiers.
 He was honorable, but he should've thought like the three of us had.
 He'd still be alive.”

 I drove the Jeep to Kentucky so we sneak out of bounds to downtown Louisville where blocks of bars are covered by one glass ceiling.
-“Like when you're a kid and you lie on your stomach with hard-ons in your sleep,” Specialist Rodriguez kindly whispers to me over loud music before grinning slyly.
+Specialist Rodriguez whispers to me over loud music before grinning slyly.
 “Curves your dick.
 You just jerk it off til it's straight.”
 They call him Pretty Ricky because girls flock to his looks and easy athleticism; he hates it.
-I'm the only one who never call him that.
+I'm the only one who never calls him that.

 “All I know is the best feeling in the world is shitting and coming at the same time,” Specialist Mouse says with his widest grin.
 Rodriguez 'bout falls out.
 “Had to use my left hand though.”
 Everyone laughs.
 He's the only African American male in our class, short and scrappy, he always has another story for why he's pissed all the time.